solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Hands-on lab/Before the HOL - Modernizing data analytics with SQL Server 2019.md

 The instructions that follow are the same for either your own system (desktop or laptop), or a Virtual Machine.
 It's best to have at least 4MB of RAM on the management system, and these instructions assume that you are not planning to run the database server or any Containers on the workstation.
 It's also assumed that you are using a current version of Windows, either desktop or server.

 _(You can copy and paste all of the commands that follow in a PowerShell window that you run as the system Administrator)_

+> Since the SQL Server 2019 Big Data Clusters feature is in preview, please [refer to this link](https://docs.microsoft.com/en-us/sql/big-data-cluster/deploy-get-started?view=sqlallproducts-allversions) for the latest installation instructions if you have problems running the steps below.

 1. Ensure your system updates are current.
 Run from an Administrator-level PowerShell session (if running on a VM, you may safely ignore errors).